yuval-k/chainlink-twitter/README.md

 # wait for node:
 kubectl rollout status deploy/chainlink
+# watch logs to see when it is really alive:
+kubectl logs deploy/chainlink -f

 # This may take a while, so if NODE_ADDR is empty, sleep might help. if this comes empty, try again after a minute or so.
 export NODE_ADDR=$(kubectl logs deploy/chainlink|grep "please deposit ETH into your address:"| tr ' ' '\n'|grep 0x)